wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 This flow is not configured with any rules by default and sends all documents for manual review.

-The "Document Automation Validator" does the following:
+The **Document Automation Validator** does the following:

   - It is triggered after a document has been processed and extracted data stored in Dataverse, when it is in the "validating data" state.

-  - It sets the document's state to "manual review" to indicate that the data extracted is ready to be reviewed and approved by the someone.
+  - It sets the document's state to **Manual review** to indicate that the data extracted is ready to be reviewed and approved by the someone.

 ### Document Automation Application